 “Music is one of the most emotional experiences on earth but since the increasing impact of artificial intelligence, we’ve been subtly moving away from music’s more humanistic elements.” — Chasson Gracie

-The idea of music without performance sounds silly, but because of the truth of this piece’s opening quote, it’s a discussion worth exploring.
+The idea of music without performance does seem unimaginable, but because of the truth of this piece’s opening quote, it’s a discussion worth exploring.
 From the algorithms that dictate which artists we stream to the actual tours that those artists embark upon, AI is popping up everywhere.
 But does it come at the expense of music’s humanness?

 Gracie is also Director of Insights and Analytics at Toronto-based john.st, one of Canada’s top creative advertising agencies.
 In The Music Sounds Better with Whom?, Gracie coalesces his roles as music documentarian and data science executive to explore the intersections of music and AI.
 He explores the implications for music, specifically targeting three affected areas: the industry (e.g. labels and marketing platforms), artists, and fans.

-Gracie observes his subjects with an open-mind, letting the viewers draw their own conclusions, but one thing does become exceedingly clear by the end of the 19-minute doc: the connection between artist and fan is impossible to reproduce (for now, at least).
+Throughout the 19-minute doc, Gracie observes his subjects with an open-mind, letting the viewers draw their own conclusions, but one thing does become exceedingly clear: the connection between artist and fan is impossible to reproduce (for now, at least).
 “That bridge between the fandom and the artist, where you want to learn everything about them, that human story that helps you understand [an artist] in an even greater sense…it seems very hard to believe there could be a way to replicate that through AI,” he told me via phone from Toronto, finally laughing, “I can’t imagine any kind of AI system that I’d be a big fan of.”

 After all, how many of us would tread through fame unscathed if we entered it so young?
 We can relate to the sometimes awkward emotional journeys that adolescence forces us to suffer because we live them ourselves.
 We can’t, however, relate to an artificial intelligence that has no narrative, no story to explain why it’s created what it’s created, and no emotion to speak of.

-This ability to relate is a normal human reaction.
+This is a warranted human response.
 “The most powerful thing in the brain is emotion,” Gracie told me.
 “We think of ourselves as rational actors, but after doing enough of what I’ve done in researching advertising and communications, the one thing that’s clear is that we’re really emotional creatures, not rational creatures.”

 And isn’t that why we connect with music so profoundly?
 Because it isn’t rational?
 Music cuts through our reasoned, logical shells and makes us feel.
-Tyler the Creator is a still-developing emotional creature and he makes music that reflects that—we connect to his growth and his shortcomings because we’re in-progress, too.
-And we’ve likely felt similar things.
+Tyler the Creator is a still-developing emotional creature and he makes music that reflects that — we connect to his growth and his shortcomings because we’re in-progress, too.
+And because we’ve likely felt similar things.
 Connection is contingent upon that, upon there being another who can relate to the art with the full scope of emotions it was created with.
-AI can’t offer that.
+AI just can’t offer that.

 Human curators have the capacity to organize music around more than just musical tags.
-Algorithms can be effective as well, of course—they can sift through mountains of data much more efficiently than humans.
-And our personal habits are good starting points for what we’re likely to enjoy, which makes Discover Weekly et al valuable resources.
+Algorithms can also be effective, of course — they can sift through mountains of data much more efficiently than humans.
+And our personal habits, gathered ad nauseam by machines, are good starting points for what we’re likely to enjoy, which makes Discover Weekly et al valuable resources.
 Still, they’re not enough.
-“Where I’d say it’s still a bit of a problem and why I prefer the human curation is I’m not just genre or one mood,” the filmmaker said.
+“Where I’d say it’s still a problem and why I prefer the human curation is, I’m not just one genre or one mood,” the filmmaker said.
 “I like a lot of diversity in my mix.
 The complexity, the humanity…that part of it is missing.”

 He elaborated with an anecdote about a regular lunch meeting he had with friends just to talk about new music.
 “I knew there were things that were going to come out of that lunch that I wouldn’t naturally discover, or even if it did end up in my Apple Music suggestions somehow, the story and the context behind it wouldn’t be there.
 It would just be the next song up on Apple Music.”